-With its white sands and sun-drenched waters, you’d be forgiven for thinking that holidaying in the Caribbean is all about relaxing on the beach.
+You’d be forgiven for thinking that holidaying in the Caribbean is all about relaxing on the beach at your all inclusive hotel.
 While this small island conjures up images of lush rainforests and palm-fringed beaches, there is a wealth of things to do in St Lucia.
 Take a hike through the magnificent rainforests – St Lucia is a paradise waiting to be discovered.
-Explore the remnants of volcanic stone, a leftover history now immortalised in the impressive mountains that reach to the sky.
-Immerse yourself in West Indian life as you experience the sounds, sights and smells of an island with a unique personality of its own.

 Wine and Dine

 Of all the potential St Lucia attractions, it is the Caribbean cuisine that will be engrained on your memory the most.
+St. Lucia is among the top Caribbean destinations for cuisine: from your hotels all inclusive restaurant, to beachfront dining, prepare to be amazed.
 Boasting a unique and unforgettable dining experience, the tastes and smells of the island will delight and surprise you.
 For a dream-like taste of St Lucia, visit the Boucan Restaurant at Hotel Chocolat.
 This dessert island treat boasts 180° views of the Pitons as well as a cocoa-inspired menu.
 Indulge in confit duck with bittersweet orange-cacao sauce or sip a chocolate daiquiri at the bar.
 For food with a distinct Caribbean twist, head to Jump Up Friday for local street food, including delicious lobster cooked in spices and chilled coconut milk.

 Action and Adventure

 The town of Gros Islet is widely considered as the party capital of St Lucia, perfect for night owls.
+Nights here are buzzing, full of energy, a great place to make the best of your Caribbean holidays.
 Every Friday evening, the town is host to a vibrant street party, with a myriad of stalls selling barbecued fish and chicken accompanied with brews of spiced rum.
 A synaesthesia of Caribbean beats, St Lucian cuisine and spirited atmosphere, this is a must-see event for anyone wanting to experience true West Indian culture.
 Meanwhile, for more things to do in St Lucia, head to Rodney Bay, a particularly lively location for a wealth of night life.
 Try Happy Days bar for excellent barbecues and drinks offers all night long.